 Bustamante was first diagnosed with stage II cancer in her left breast in 2008.
 She underwent a mastectomy, endured six months of chemotherapy and took tamoxifen, a hormone therapy that blocks estrogen, for eight years.

 In 2018, Bustamante began having terrible lower back pain and stiffness.
 Soon she was having difficulty walking.
-But it wasn’t until August 2019 that her primary care doctor told her the breast cancer had returned and spread to her bones.
+But it wasn’t until August 2019 that her primary care doctor told her the breast cancer had returned and had spread to her bones.
 By then, she could only get around with a wheelchair.

 From a wheelchair to walking